yuhyunjeong/netflix-clone/README.md

 ```

-## decrease the gap between number and img and have img positioned above number
+### decrease the gap between number and img and have img positioned above number

-### translateX()
+- translateX()

   perform the horizontal translation <br>
   Positive values move the element to the right, while negative values move it to the left

-### display: inline-block;
+- display: inline-block;

-It can sit inline with text and other elements, but it also behaves like a block element in that you can set its width, height, margins, and paddings
+  can sit inline with text and other elements, but it also behaves like a block element in that you can set its width, height, margins, and paddings

 ```
 .rank {